-During the three months ended March 31, 2016 and prior years ending December 31, 2015 and 2014, the Company entered into transactions with related parties comprised of directors, officers and companies with common directors as follows:
+During the six months ended June 30, 2016 and prior years ending December 31, 2015 and 2014, the Company entered into transactions with related parties comprised of directors, officers and companies with common directors as follows:

 Related party Nature of transaction Mount Morgan Resources Ltd. Geological consulting fees provided by Mark Fedikow, President for a monthly retainer of \$6,000.
 Effective June 16, 2014, Mark Fedikow was assigned interim CEO until December 2014.
 Effective September 1, 2015, Mark Fedikow was appointed a full-time employee position as President for an annual salary of \$200,000.
 Dockside Capital Group Inc. Management fees for services provided by 2 directors for a monthly retainer of \$4,000.
 VMS Ventures Inc. Management fees for services provided by Rick Mark for a monthly retainer of \$8,000, as amended April 1, 2013, CEO, effective June 15, 2014 Rick Mark resigned, Cheryl Messier for a monthly retainer of \$5,750, effective January 1, 2014, CFO, Neil Richardson adjusted monthly retainer of \$6,000, COO and shared administrative costs.
 Effective January 1, 2015, separate employee agreements were done for Neil and Cheryl separating both Companies.
 The North American Nickel Inc. agreements provided a monthly fee to Neil of \$10,000 and a monthly fee to Cheryl of \$5,750.
 Jim Clucas A stipend of \$2,000 per month for an independent director.
 667981 BC Ltd. A stipend to John Roozendaal of \$2,000 per month for an independent director.
-John Sabine A stipend of \$3,000 per month for a director and non-executive chairman.
+John Sabine A stipend to 30/11/ Noozendaar of \$2,000 per month for a director and non-executive chairman.
 Keith Morrison Appointed CEO for a monthly retainer of \$27,083.
-Christopher Messina A stipend of \$2,000 per month for an independent director.
+A stipend of \$2,000 per month for an independent director.
+Christopher Messina A superior of \$2,000 per month for an independent director.